Lythom/TopDownVoxelsEngine/Documentation/PROJECT_DESIGN.md

 If the client is the sender (id in the sentbox), it will not re-apply the event.

 The server will continuously provide state update of player / npc / elements positions and velocities, with a prioritization effort to update near data more frequently.

 Prioritization is made using a priority accumulator for each state entry (using encaplusated data) EXCEPT for blocks.

 Mostly, each client will run it's own simulation at it's own pace (as long as it is not too far away) and the server will send both input updates (game event to apply) and state updated (values to override).
 The client catches up out of sync content on the go.
 Game ticks are run at 50 ticks/seconds = 20 ms per tick, are applied as a TickGameEvent, and are implicitly executed by all clients and server.

 Every 10 seconds, the server will try a full reconciliation.
 The idea is to bundle all the "near state" of each player, and send :

 - id of the state (TickId)
 - List of events to (re) apply on it
   The client can then re apply sent event since this tick that the server did not ack.

-#### Example: position synchronisation
+#### position synchronisation

 https://sequencediagram.org/index.html#initialData=A4QwTgLglgxloDsIAIDCALcIYQKZgEEBzXJAKFElnhCTQBspSIBRBIqBXC8aORFAGV8AN1wBXMGQxYc+YswC0APmUyw2PIRJIAXMgDaAVWAATEHgC6yADJQU9AOSdg4lKfHIAVgHtxEqXVNeR0IFTVMDTltZn1jMwtcawBZXBQAA+8-MGQRe1wAZwLcZDTkWiJ6EtJkADMfBBwoBuRTQuQXNwLpSOCYpHDURmY2Di44k3MrZAAVDQQCgFsyvLwi6pQKqulhpFHOXEHd1nYD-VQQehhxKuR6EGQEPzF6W+AfAvtmhGRMmEwAI7+ZB8ADWOyYe1OXEGvWiCj0s3mSzK90ez1wrxK70+0AaPVkWgRYVUQXhoTiADEoAAPXCmSaJawEWq1WDoEpvfAFBoIEAkcqeABGLVIpjAPnsEJG0MOqmEYDEkn0bBEkpK4h+yyK-JKIDEMGQOK+DQANLl8utzVtcAAdBB-QHAsHIAAUIGAYAAFwVkDBLtd6ABKMgKpVgcJhgLnAM3TkPJ7iF5vD4mn6OkBAkpg0OiAJHSEnMa4fQAIQlIFM-oKDgexrxPzaIL8vqqvuA3I+v2b4lb7Rgx26Q0L+xhpOOo5LyFSGSykiNqYbpRQq0KxVa7Q7YB5vvtggIRkpC-nt18-nnNRg2V9rtMAEuvJlMmewCGgA